Alterations

 Alterations 101

-Material Alteration is defined as any change or addition that significantly alters the make up or appearance of the Condominium.
-This includes, but is not limited to, the addition or removal of sidewalks, spas, waterfalls, lake water fountains, building lattice, tennis courts, bocce ball courts, horseshoe courts, et cetera, as well as changing the paint color of a building.
-Condominium owners purchased their units based on the current condition of the community, and they are protected against any major physical change affecting their lifestyle, surroundings or maintenance fees.
+Common Area Alterations or Material Alterations are defined as changes or additions that significantly alter the make up or appearance of the Condominium property.
+This includes, but is not limited to, the addition or removal of sidewalks, spas, waterfalls, building facades, recreational facilities, buildings, et cetera, as well as changing the paint color of a building.
+Condominium owners purchased their units based on the current condition of the community at closing, and they are protected against any major physical change affecting their lifestyle, surroundings or maintenance fees.
 Further information on Common Area Alterations is provided below.

-Unit Repairs are changes to restore a unit or common area to its original (as-built) or prior condition.
+Alterations vs Repairs: Repairs are changes to restore a unit or common area to its original (as built) or prior condition.
 Repair responsibilities are covered in the "Insurance" webpage.
-Repairs do not generally require Unit Authorization Approval.
+Repairs do not generally require association member approvals or a Unit Change Authorization Approval.

 Common Area Alterations

-The following paragraphs clarify what is meant by Material Alteration of the Common Elements of the Association:
+The following paragraphs clarify what is meant by Material Alteration of the Common Elements of the Association and requirements for approving and completing an alteration:

 1. Declaration of Condominium - The Declaration's purpose is to define: